Finitude of physical measures for random maps: Introduction

 \subsubsection{On the physical noise}

 We call noise satisfying condition (b) in Remark~\ref{rem:gAraujo} as \emph{physical noise}.
 This kind of noise is frequently used in the literature as indicated in Remarks~\ref{rm:0302} and~\ref{rem:multiplicative-noise}.
 As an important consequence of Remark~\ref{rem:gAraujo}, any continuous random perturbations of a dynamics on a compact space $X$ by a physical noise satisfies {\tt(FPM)}.
-Recall that~{\tt(FPM)} asks the existence of finitely many ergodic measures with disjoint supports which are absolutely continuous with respect to $m$ and the union of its fiberwise statistical basin of attraction covers almost surly $X$.
-Proposition~\ref{prop:multi:ex1} provides a class of examples of continuous random perturbation of a dynamics by an \emph{almost physical noise} (that is, condition almost-(b)) which does not satisfy~{\tt(FPM)}.
+Proposition~\ref{prop:multi:ex1} provides a class of examples of continuous random perturbation of a dynamics by an \emph{almost physical noise} (that is, condition almost-(b)) which does not satisfy {\tt(FPM)}.
 However, this example still has a unique non-absolutely continuous physical measure where any fiberwise statistical basin of attraction covers the full space up to a null set.
-Then, a natural question is whether~{\tt(FPM)} could be weakened by asking finitely many physical ergodic stationary measures instead of finitely many absolutely continuous ergodic stationary measures.
-Call this property {\tt(fpm)} for short.
-On the other hand, Proposition~\ref{prop:0707} shows that considering random perturbations by almost physical noise is still insufficient to get~{\tt(fpm)}.
+Then, a natural question is whether {\tt(FPM)} could be weakened by asking finitely many physical ergodic stationary measures instead of finitely many absolutely continuous ergodic stationary measures.
+Namely, we say that $f$ satisfies {\tt (fpm)} if Definition~\ref{dfn:11} holds but modifying 1) and 3) for the following conditions: \begin{enumerate} \item[1')] $\mu_i$ is a physical measure with respect to $m$ for $i=1,\dots,r$; \item[3')] Equation~\eqref{eq:3} holds. \end{enumerate} \begin{rem} We observe that if $f$ satisfies {\tt (fpm)}, then {\tt (FPM)} also holds with respect to the reference measure $m'=\frac{1}{r}(\mu_1+\dots+\mu_r)$.
+Indeed, clearly~1) and~2) hold and~3) follows since, by the Birkhoff ergodic theorem, the support of $\mu_i$ is included in $B_\omega(\mu_i,\psi)$ for $\mathbb{P}$-almost every $\omega\in\Omega$, $i=1,\dots,r$ and any bounded function $\psi$. \end{rem} On the other hand, Proposition~\ref{prop:0707} shows that considering random perturbations by almost physical noise is still insufficient to get {\tt(fpm)}.

-\begin{question} Find a reasonable sufficient condition to get~{\tt(fpm)} generalizing the physical noise. \end{question}
+\begin{question} Find a reasonable sufficient condition to get {\tt(fpm)} generalizing the physical noise. \end{question}

-\subsubsection{Generalization of Theorem \ref{thm:C}}
+\subsubsection{Generalization of Theorem~\ref{thm:C}}

 Let $f:T\times X\to X$ be a $\mathbb{P}$-random map as defined in Appendix~\ref{sec:apendix} where $\mathbb{P}$ is a shift-invariant probability measure on $(\Omega,\mathscr{F})=(T^\mathbb{N},\mathscr{A}^{\mathbb{N}})$ but not necessarily a Bernoulli probability as before.
 Consider the annealed Perron--Frobenius operator ${\mathcal{L}}_f$~given~by